nishgowda/autocutpro/README.md

 ### For Object Tracking
   1. Run the shell file download_weights.sh or run ```wget https://pjreddie.com/media/files/yolov3.weights``` (only need to do this once)
   2. Specify object tracking method
-  3. Specify a directory of the video you would like to read, specify the output directory for the edited copy and the objects you would like to detect.
+  3. Specify a directory of the video you would like to read and specify the output directory for the edited copy.
 (You can also choose random to select a random object in the video for fun)
+  4. Once it detects objects, choose the objects from the displayed list to edit the video around
   ### Example:

   ```